3rd-Eden/one-time/README.md

 The main reason is that `once` cannot be used in a browser environment unless it's ES5 compatible.
 For a module as simple as this I find that unacceptable.
-In addition to that it super heavy on the dependency cite.
+In addition to that it super heavy on the dependency side.
 So it's totally not suitable to be used in client side applications.

 ## License